-♦ Governance
+Governance

 In terms of Canon law, the Congregation is governed at an international level by the Superior General and her General Council.
-They are elected every five years at a General Chapter or meeting of representatives of all provinces of the Congregation.
-The English Province is governed by the Prioress Provincial and her Provincial Council, who are elected by members of the English Province.
-Members of the Provincial Council are chosen for their personal qualities, their understanding and experience of the ministries of the sisters throughout England and to secure a good skills mix among them.
-To ensure that there is a system of accountability operational throughout the Province, the Provincial and her council receive regular updates about the progress and development of the ministries carried out by the sisters of the Province.
-At least once in her term of office the Provincial will formally visit all the communities and those sisters who live singly.
-A visit by the Superior General is made to the English Province at least once every five years.
+They are elected every five years at a General Chapter or meeting of representatives of all communities of the Congregation.
+The Congregational Prioress appoints her legal representative in the United Kingdom.
+At present the Head of Trustees, an elected Congregational Councillor is the legal representative.
+The English Servite Sisters are an entity with shared responsibilities: Administrative Co-ordinator, Pastoral Coordinator, Animation Coordinator and Accompaniment Coordinator.
+As the number of sisters decrease the responsibilities are shared and lay volunteers/employees support the functioning of the charity.
+Members of the leadership are chosen for their personal qualities, their understanding and experience of the ministries of the sisters throughout England and to secure a good skills mix among them.
+To ensure that there is a system of accountability operational throughout the community.
+The Congregational Councillor, Head Trustee and Trustees receive regular updates about the progress and development of the ministries carried out by the sisters.
+At least once in her term of office the Congregational Prioress will formally visit all the communities and those sisters who live singly.
+A visit by the Superior General is made to the English sisters at least once every five years.